AIDS Garden Chicago

-AIDS Garden Chicago is a public 2.5 acre garden along Lake Michigan in Chicago.
+AIDS Garden Chicago is a public 2.5 acre garden along Lake Michigan in Chicago's Lincoln Park.
 It serves to memorialize the HIV epidemic in Chicago and honor those who live with the disease today, and is managed alongside the Chicago Park District.

 History

+Belmont Rocks

-From the late 1960s to the 1990s, the Belmont Rocks served as an informal gathering space for the LGBT community in Chicago.
+Prior to 2003, the now-site of the AIDS Garden was an outcrop of tiered limestone slabs which was used as a shoreline and sunbathing area.
+From the late 1960s to the 1990s, Belmont Rocks was an informal gathering space for the LGBT community in Chicago, and was known as a hotspot of cruising activity.
+In 1985, the Rocks were the subject of gay artist Doug Ischar's photography series Marginal Waters, which aimed to capture the gay social scene in a documentarian style.
 During the HIV/AIDS crisis of the 1980s, the Rocks also served as a memorial space for LGBT Chicagoans who died from the disease.

 The Rocks were removed in 2003 and replaced with a concrete retaining wall as part of a shoreline revetment project.
 After the site was demolished, plans were made to transform the space into a garden; however, the 2008 financial crisis led to the cancellation of the initial project.